icylisper/janet-lambda/README.md

 Make sure that the executable is named `bootstrap`.
 Also see example/ for how to use the lambda library

-Building the Executable on AmazonLinux
+2. Build the Executable on AmazonLinux
 --------------------------------------

 `janet-lambda-builder` Docker image is a wrapper around AmazonLinux 2 -